 I’ve been fascinated with the Klotho gene for a while now, partly because it has a cool name.
 It gets its name from one of the Three Fates in Greek mythology who spins the thread of Life.
 Klotho (or Clotho) was responsible for the thread of life for all mortals, when they were born and when they died.
 As you will see, this aptly named gene is intertwined with lifespan.

 In humans, the KL gene codes for the klotho protein.
-While its function is still not fully understood, klotho levels are related to aging.
-Lower klotho levels are associated with accelerated aging and high levels with delayed aging.[ref]
+While its functionality is not yet fully understood, klotho levels are related to aging.
+Low klotho levels relate to accelerated aging, and high levels relate to delayed aging.[ref]

-Klotho is found in the cerebrospinal fluid, plasma, and in membranes.
-It is involved in calcium homeostasis (kidneys) and in controlling insulin and insulin-like growth factor-1 (IGF-1).
+Klotho, found in the cerebrospinal fluid, plasma, and membranes, is involved in maintaining calcium homeostasis (kidneys) and controlling insulin and insulin-like growth factor-1 (IGF-1).
 It is mainly found in the kidneys and the brain.
-Klotho also causes increased production of SOD (superoxide dismutase) which is an important intracellular antioxidant.[ref][ref]
+Klotho also causes increased production of SOD (superoxide dismutase), an important intracellular antioxidant.[ref][ref]

 All of these things – calcium regulation, insulin, IGF-1, and oxidative stress – are important in aging.
 Klotho weaves them all together (yes, another ‘thread’ pun).

-Low klotho levels are more predictive of mortality than high blood pressure?
-Yes… But perhaps klotho ties into cardiovascular function, as well, through the regulation of calcium.[ref]
+To clarify, does it mean low klotho levels are more predictive of mortality than high blood pressure?
+In some ways.
+But – klotho also ties into cardiovascular function through the regulation of calcium and is thus interconnected to the mortality risk.[ref]

 The studies on how klotho levels influence cognitive decline or dementia seem to have conflicting results.